input-output-hk/cardano-sl/docs/how-to/push-update-on-mainnet.md

 Let's break down the invocation of `propose-update`.
 First come arguments that you almost certainly won't need to modify:

 * `0` is the index of key that will be used to sign the update.
+You can use different key (if you add four keys on previous step, this index should be in range `[0 ..
+3]`).
+It's recommended that different people use different keys so that later we can inspect the blockchain to know who proposed which update.
 * `vote-all:true` flag means that update proposal will be submitted along with votes from all our keys.
 * `0.1.0` is block version to be used after the